mochi-neko/audiocraft-docker/README.md

 ## How to run a AudioGen sample by AudioCraft

-0. Install NVIDIA driver for CUDA 11.8 and setup Docker enviroment.
+0. Install NVIDIA driver for CUDA 11.8 and setup Docker enviroment on your host machine, then check CUDA version.

 ```shell
 nvidia-smi